 Equivalence and self-determination are… Read More . . .
-“Values and Purpose”
+“Values and Purpose” A Sociocracy for Business

 It was a graduate of the Boekes’ school, Dutch electrical engineer Gerard Endenburg, who developed a method for implementing sociocracy in a competitive, results-oriented corporation.
 After completing his military service, he worked at Philips where he invented the small speakers still used in mobile devices.
 In 1968, he became the managing director of this family’s electrical engineering company, Endenburg Electric.